paul-wolf/djaq/README.md

   getting started calling your API is much faster than those frameworks.

-* Djaq uses a syntax that lets you compose queries using Python-like expressions.
+* A natural syntax that lets you compose queries using Python-like expressions.
 The query format and syntax is designed to be written by hand quickly.
 Readability is a key goal.

+* Complex expressions let you push computation down to the database layer from the client easily.

 * Fast cursor semantics and explicit retrieval.
 It only gets data you asked for.